osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

 Any exception should document:

-* User or group.
+* Affected user or group.
-* Business reason.
+* Business justification.
 * Risk assessment.
 * Compensating controls.
 * Approver.
 * Review date.

-Exceptions should be minimized.
+Exceptions should be minimized and reviewed regularly.

 ---

 ## 13. Relationship with Other Conditional Access Policies

-Risk-based access should work alongside:
+Risk-based access should operate alongside the other Conditional Access controls:

 ```text id="h9b9u5"
 CA-001 — Require MFA